Elizabeth Orton Jones: Professional life and work

 After Paris, Jones began writing and illustrating her first book, Ragman of Paris and His Ragamuffins (1937), which was based on her experiences in France.
 Other books followed and evidenced her experiences as well: Maninka's Children was influenced by the Bohemian girls she knew growing up.
-Her home in Mason, New Hampshire served as the model for her illustrations of a publishing of Little Red Riding Hood by Little Golden Books from 1948 through 1979.
+Her home in Mason, New Hampshire, served as the model for her illustrations in a 1948 version of Little Red Riding Hood published by Little Golden Books.
 Her book Big Susan reflected her love of dolls.

 Her work was very much influenced by the editions of Horn Book Magazine that she got.
 Her friend Bertha Mahony Miller, an editor of Horn Book, would frequently call from seventeen miles away with ideas for Elizabeth to write about.

 One of her illustrated books, Small Rain: Verses from the Bible, was named a Caldecott Honor Book in 1944 and another, Prayer for a Child (story by Rachel Field), won the Caldecott Medal in 1945, recognizing the year's "most distinguished picture book for children" published in the United States.

+A watercolor from 1936 is in the collection of the National Gallery of Art as part of the Index of American Design.

 In her Caldecott acceptance speech, she said:

 Later life

 In 1945 Elizabeth visited New Hampshire for a business trip.
 The picturesque landscape caught her imagination, and she moved to Mason soon afterward.
 Jones became a well-respected figure in Mason, as she served to collect and preserve the history of the town in Mason Bicentennial, 1768-1968 a book she edited.
 She was known there, not by her given name, but by the nickname "Twig", the title character from one of her books.
 Many Masonians do not know her as anything other than that.

-She died on May 10, 2005 at the Monadnock Community Hospital in Peterborough, New Hampshire, of a brief illness.
+She died on May 10, 2005, at the Monadnock Community Hospital in Peterborough, New Hampshire, of a brief illness.
 On June 25, 2005, the Mason Public Library renamed its Junior Room the "Twig Room" in her honor; a scrapbook of Twig memorabilia is available there.

 Perhaps one of "Twig's" greatest, most enduring accomplishments was her adamant support of a local summer children's theater, known as Andy's Summer Playhouse.
 Every year for the last 40 years of her life, she offered artistic advice and guidance to many of the children in the community who participated in the Playhouse.